aimeos/aimeos-docs/src/frontend/jsonapi/baskets.md

     });
     ```

 If the basket is empty, it will return only the basic basket properties but no products, addresses, service items or coupons.
 Important is that the same session cookie is sent with each request.
-Otherwise, an empty basket is returned for every request, regardless of which action you've performed before.
+Otherwise an empty basket is returned for every request regardless of which action you've performed before.
 The response would be for example:

 ```json
 {